 When it came time for me to take a hiatus from the design world, I took any escape I could.
-So, I dropped all my ties to design and learnt my family trade — farming.
-I learned a great deal during my 6 months as a farmer, but now I was looking for something less stressful on my body, closer to home, and something that would be able to generate a wage more comfortable for me.
+So, I dropped all my ties to design and learned my family's trade—farming.
+I learned a great deal during my six months as a farmer, but now I was looking for something less stressful on my body, closer to home, and something that would be able to generate a wage more comfortable for me.

 The Beginning of the Journey

-My friend and I realized that the questions we were asked during any and all the practice exams out in the world were worded NOTHING like the exam questions themselves.
-We thought we were destined to fail — especially after our rigorous 3 months of studying.
+My friend and I realized that the questions we were asked during any and all the practice exams out in the world were worded nothinglike the exam questions themselves.
+We thought we were destined to fail—especially after our rigorous three months of studying.

-But to our surprise, we passed — and with more than decent scores!
-2021 was just around the corner and we were ready to pick a bootcamp to get some practical knowledge.
-He told me about an instructor he liked at a different bootcamp that started his own and he said to give him a call.
+But to our surprise, we passed—and with more than decent scores!
+2021 was just around the corner, and we were ready to pick a bootcamp to get some practical knowledge.
+He told me about an instructor he liked at a different bootcamp who started his own, and he said to give him a call.